neelchauhan/mpd-x/docs/mpd10.md

 :   Displays a usage message and exits.

-Mpd responds to the following signals while it is running:
+mpdx responds to the following signals while it is running:

 **SIGTERM**